daniel-cotton/polymer-redux-starter/README.md

 ### Using The Starter

+#### Dependencies

+All dependencies are managed via Bower and NPM.
+Please ensure you have both installed globally and run:

+    bower install
+    npm install

 #### Start the development server

 This command serves the app at `http://localhost:8080` and provides basic URL